Sri Lanka Discovery

 Day 6 - Hill Country - slow train to Kandy

-Morning ride by local train through the picturesque hills to Kandy, the country’s second city and capital of the hill country.
-Kandy is nestled amongst wooded hills, with many of its historic buildings laid out around a lake – part of the former ancient city’s moat.
-Time to explore the town, with an optional evening, traditional dance show.
+Morning visit to one of the area’s celebrated tea plantations before boarding the local train for a picturesque ride to Kandy, the country’s second city and capital of the hill country.
+Time at leisure to explore the town, with an optional evening, traditional dance show.

-Overnight: Kandy Transport: Train, Walk, Meals: B, L,
+Overnight: Kandy Transport: Minibus, Train, Walk, Meals: B, L, D,

 Day 7 - Kandy - old town tour and botanical gardens